yhc2717/starter-hugo-research-group/content/authors/郑明波/_index.md

 ---
 # Display name
-title: Ming-Bo Zheng
+title: Mingbo Zheng

 # Username (this should match the folder name)
 authors:
-  - Ming-Bo Zheng
+  - Mingbo Zheng

 # Is this the primary user of the site?
 superuser: false